Where's Samantha?

-Where's Samantha? is a physics-based 2D puzzle game.
-It was developed by ROKiT Games and Respect Studios.
-The game was released on 24 March 2021, and is available on PC and Mac (Steam), Nintendo Switch, Android and iOS devices.
+Where's Samantha? is 2021 a physics-based 2D puzzle game.
+It was developed by Respect Studios and published by ROKiT Games.
+The game was released on 24 March 2021, and is available on PC and Mac (Steam), Nintendo Switch, Android, and iOS.

+Plot

 The story revolves around two swatches of fabric (George and Samantha) that were separated by a gust of wind and are trying to reunite.

 Gameplay

 There are three major characters in the game; with their own special trait.